sketchplugins/plugin-directory/README.md

 - [Sketch Commands](https://github.com/bomberstudios/sketch-commands), by Ale Muñoz: A collection of script commands for Bohemian Coding's Sketch.app
 - [SVG to React Component](https://github.com/reeli/sketch-svg-to-react-component), by reeli: Sketch plugin to compress SVG and transform it to React (include React Native) components.
 By copy React component directly to you clipboard or export as files.
 - [Symbol Browser](http://symbol-browser.pratikshah.website), by Pratik Shah: A new way to browse your symbols.
 Make the most of your Design System by bringing symbols and UI Sticker sheet together.
-- [Symbol Overlay Toggle](https://github.com/uxcourt/overlaytoggler), by uxcourt: A Sketch plug-in to seek specific style names in library-sourced symbols and toggle the styles.
 - [Snatch](https://github.com/ZhichengChen/snatch), by ZhichengChen: Sketch plugin which upload layer to CDN directly.
-- [Rename Layers Based On Textstyle](https://github.com/tbrasington/rename-layers-based-on-textstyle), by Thomas Brasington: Renames text layers in the current page based on their text style name
-- [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards
-- [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
-- [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
-- [BRData](https://github.com/jonathasbsouza/brdata), by Jônathas Souza: Gerador de dados contextualizados com a realidade brasileira.
-- [Sketch Icons](https://github.com/AMoreaux/Sketch-Icons), by AMoreaux: Import your icons, apply a color mask and create a dynamic icons library.
 - [Cracker9 Sketch Plugin](https://github.com/Cracker9/cracker9-sketch-plugin), by Cracker9: cracker9 codesnippet sketch plugin
-- [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
-- [Disconnector](https://github.com/njcrowther/Disconnector), by Nathan Crowther: Quickly disconnect all symbols from a selection
-- [Datazier Lens](https://github.com/enriquezgomez/datazier-lens), by Victor Enriquez: Inspect and sort your local font book
 - [Sketch Manager Plugin](https://www.sketchmanager.com), by Sketch Manager: The easiest way to manager your Symbols, Text styles and Layer styles.
 - [Use Icon Fonts in Sketch](https://github.com/keremciu/sketch-iconfont), by Kerem Sevencan: Use icon fonts in sketch
 - [Storyboard Export](https://github.com/cranksoftwaredev/SketchPlugins), by Crank Software Inc.: Export Sketch based designs to be used within Crank Software's Storyboard Suite